jonofficial/AI_Powered_Interview_Prep/README.md

-# 🧠 AI-Powered Interview Prep
+# 🧠 AI-Powered Interview Prep Website

 A smart and modern web application that helps you prepare for tech interviews with role-specific, AI-generated questions and answers.
 Dive deep into concepts, generate beginner-friendly explanations, and organize your sessions — all within a beautifully responsive interface powered by OpenAI.